poorjude/ethernaut-solving/README.md

 # Smart-contracts breaking
-Here I will post solutions of the most interesting tasks from Ethernaut (ethernaut.openzeppelin.com) All written in Solidity
+Here I will post solutions of the most interesting tasks from Ethernaut (ethernaut.openzeppelin.com).
+All written in Solidity.
+.